 The cumulative evaluation for tenured faculty provides a basis for the support and encouragement of excellence among tenured faculty by (a) continuing tenure for faculty whose work is found to "meet or exceed expectations," (b) providing a clear plan and a specified time line of not more than three academic years for improvement of performance of faculty found to "not meet expectations," and (c) for those whose performance "does not meet expectations," providing for the imposition of appropriate sanctions, which can include a recommendation for discharge.
 All tenured faculty will undergo this cumulative review process every five years.
 If during that period, the tenured faculty member is evaluated for promotion, this cumulative review may not be necessary until the fifth year following the conclusion of that process.
 The cumulative review process includes the faculty member, the Peer Evaluation Committee, the Department Chair (or Dean of the relevant college or school in the case of the evaluation of Department Chairs), the Dean of the faculty member's college or school, the Provost and Vice Chancellor for Academic Affairs, and the Chancellor.
 The institution will provide ongoing support and training for all post-tenure evaluators, including peer review committee members, department chairs or deans.
-The Provost will certify that required training has been conducted relevant college or school if the review involves the Department Chair (see Calendar of Events below).
+The Provost will certify that required training has been conducted

+At the point in time when the cumulative evaluation for tenured faculty process is to begin, the faculty member involved will be so notified in writing by his or her Department Chair or by the Dean of the relevant college or school if the review involves the Department Chair (see Calendar of Events below).
 The faculty member will subsequently submit to his or her Department Chair (Dean of relevant college or school for the evaluation of the evaluation of Department Chairs) a copy of (a) Self Evaluations for the previous five years, (b) Student Evaluation summaries for the previous five years, (c) Chair Evaluations for the previous five years, (d) Dean's annual evaluation reports for the previous five years, (e) any additional information since the last annual evaluation that is deemed pertinent, and (f) a completed copy of the Peer Evaluation Committee Nomination Form.
 In the initial stages of this process, these various materials might be collected from a variety of sources (the faculty member's own copies, copies in the possession of the Department Chair, and/or copies in the possession of the Office for Academic Affairs).